pikvm/pikvm/docs/first_steps.md

     WIFI_PASSWD="p@s$$w0rd"
     ```

-    There is a possibility that, in countries that support CH13, the Raspberry will not connect.
+    There is a possibility that, in countries that support CH13, the device will not connect.
     You will need to configure your router to disable channels 12-14 or disable Auto scan mode so it will connect.

     Save, unmount and follow the next step.

 **Power up the device.**

-After turning on the power, PiKVM OS generates unique SSH keys and certificates. **Do not turn off the Raspberry Pi until it's fully booted for the first time.** If you set up Wi-Fi, it won't be able to connect to the network on the first boot.
-You need to wait 10 minutes for all the OS preparations to complete, then just restart the device.
-On the second boot, the Raspberry will connect to the network without any problems.
+!!! warning Do not turn off the device until it's fully booted for the first time
+    After turning on the power, PiKVM OS will generate unique SSH keys and certificates and will perform the necessary operations on the memory card.

 ## Getting access to PiKVM